-- Sleep: Pigs need proper sleep.
-They often prefer to sleep alongside other pigs.
+- Sleep: Pigs need proper sleep and they often prefer to sleep alongside other pigs.

-- Social interaction: Pigs are social animals and they like to live in groups and interact with each other in a friendly way.
+- Keeping company: Pigs are social animals and they like to live in groups and interact with each other in a friendly way.

-- Play and exercise: Pigs are healthier if they can move around and explore.
+- Play and exercise: Pigs are healthier if they can move around and explore their environment.

 - Cleaning: Pigs are clean animals (despite the common image of them!) and should be free to wallow in water or mud.

 One important thing to remember is that pigs are intelligent animals.
 They need to move about and have objects around them they can investigate or chew on.